 Probate Administration Act

-The probate and Administration Act are bodies of law and provision pertaining to the distribution of the deceased’s assets, rights of asset holders, and the entire process that begins with the date of death when the probate person dies.
-The example below is specific to NSW, but it is important to know that all territories have similar legislation and that your solicitor and executor need to be familiar will all its provisions.
+The Probate and Administration Act are bodies of law and provision pertaining to the distribution of the deceased’s assets, rights of asset holders, and the entire process that begins with the date of death when the probate person dies.
+It is important to know that all territories have similar legislation and that your solicitor and executor need to be familiar will all its provisions.

 Identifying Assets and Establishing an Estate Account

-Most of the assets will be in the will, but it is important to verify these.
+Most of the assets will be outlined in the will, however it is important to verify these.
 There are two categories of assets, tangible and intangible.
 A plot of land, a home or building are tangible assets.
 Consider jointly owned properties, particularly if the joint owner is not a family member or beneficiary of the will.
 Other assets can include bank accounts, stocks, royalties on patents or published books, artwork and collectibles.
 It is important to identify all assets associated with the estate and be prepared to document these for the courts.
-This assures that all legal heirs An estate account is an account holding all proceeds.
-For tax purposes, it is necessary to have a single, traceable account.

 Probating A Will: How Long Does it Take?